Senior Research Associate

 Awards and Honors

-- Outstanding career and achievement award (2017) College of agriculture and life sciences, Cornell
+- Outstanding Career Accomplishment Award (2017) College of agriculture and life sciences, Cornell

 - Wallingford, A. K., Cha, D. H., Linn, C. E., Wolfin, M. S., & Loeb, G. M. (2017).
 Robust manipulations of pest behavior using repellents and practical application for integrated pest management.
 Environmental Entomology.
 46:1041-1050.